volodya-lombrozo/volodya.lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

 ## Attempt #2: Synchronize on the Document

-[I’ll save you some frustration:]??? the problem is that each DOM `Node` have some internal shared state (most likely a cache) across different `Node` instances.
+It turns out that each DOM `Node` has some internal shared state (most likely a cache) across different `Node` instances.
 In other words, synchronizing on a single node isn’t enough — we have to lock the entire document.